teaching-js/assignment/README.md

 For the full docs on the API, start the backend server and navigate to the root (very likely to be `localhost:5000`).
 You'll see all the endpoints, descriptions and expected responses.

+## A Working Product
+Your site should be compatible with 'modern' Chrome, Safari, and Mozilla browsers.
+We will assume your browser has JavaScript enabled, and supports ES6 syntax.

+## Restrictions
+You cannot use more than _minimal_ amounts of external JavaScript.
+Do not use NPM except to install the helper development libraries.
+We will allow you to use CSS from external sources as long as it properly attributed.

 ## Getting Started
 Clone the repository provided.
 It has a whole bunch of code, documentation, and a whole working server you'll need for developing your frontend applicaiton.